mathbalduino/go-codegen/docs/helpers.md

 The type identifier `*int`, for example, will be converted to `ᕽint` (using the custom [Canadian Syllabics Hk](https://unicode-table.com/en/157D/)).

 :::caution
-If you need that your types contain only ASCII type names, don't use this function.
-Use the `IdentifierToAsciiTypeName` instead
+If you need that your types contain only ASCII type names, don't use this function, use the `IdentifierToAsciiTypeName` instead
 :::